bootstrap-vue/bootstrap-vue/docs/components/table/README.md

 Also, When a sortable column header (or footer) is clicked, the event `sort-changed` will be emitted with a single argument containing the context object of `<b-table>`.
-See the [Detection of sorting change](#detection-of-sorting-change) section below for details about the sort-changed event.
+See the [Detection of sorting change](#detection-of-sorting-change) section below for details about the sort-changed event and the context object.

 ## Filtering